yamkovoy/yamkovoy.github.io/all_docs/ch_ios_release_notes.md

 The list of banks to send your deposit to is now neatly sorted in alphabetical order.

 ### Highlighting registered users
-Remember how you couldn't tell if a person on your `<Contact>` list were a registered Bakong user?
+Remember how you couldn't tell if a person on your `Contact` list were a registered Bakong user?
 You can now turn on a filter which highlights your contacts with a registered account.

+### General security improvements
+Third-party security components have been updated to their latest versions, a number of security vulnerabilities have been fixed, and user safety protocols have been reinforced.

+***

 ## Bug Fixes
 ### When attempted to exchange currencies, the Confirmation button was inactive
 This made you unable to spend your hard-earned money on buying foreign currencies.
 This is no more.
 Feel free to spend as much as you like on a currency of your choice.

-### General security improvements
-BK-1381: Update TLSNBC TESTING
-BK-1382: Update password policyNBC TESTING
-BK-1383: Update SMBCANCELED
-BK-1384: Add SMB signingCANCELED
-BK-1385: Update vsFTPCANCELED
-BK-1386: Insecure HTTP login pagesNBC TESTING
-BK-1387: Update nginxNBC TESTING
-BK-1388: Update JHipsterNBC TESTING
-BK-1389: Server Banner DisclosureNBC TESTING
-BK-2137: Security vulnerabilitiesNBC TESTING

-### Account restoration
-BK-2132
+***

-## Known Bugs
+[## Known Bugs

 *Not sure if we even need this section.*
-*-BY*
+*-BY*]:*

 ## What's Next
 Bakong team is continuously working hard on implementing security and privacy improvements, user interface and availability enhancements, as well as other quality of life features.